 What can I expect from tutoring?

-Helping a person improve his/her reading, writing, math or English skills can be very rewarding.
+Helping a person improve their reading, writing, math or English skills can be very rewarding.
 Tutors and students come from diverse cultural, linguistic and social backgrounds.
 The exchange that occurs between them is usually a mutually enriching one.
 It is often this special relationship with the volunteer tutor that gives the adult learner the opportunity to improve basic skills, develop self-esteem and become a lifelong learner.

 Tutor Training Calendar

-The Tutor Training Workshop is 12 hours and includes background information and teaching strategies for tutoring, Adult Basic Education (ABE), English for Speakers of Other Languages (ESOL) and GED preparation.
+The Tutor Training Workshop is 12 hours and includes background information and teaching strategies for tutoring, Adult Basic Education (ABE), English for Speakers of Other Languages (ESOL) and high school equivalency preparation.
 Workshops are offered on multiple dates and locations.
 Pre-registration is required.
 Go to Portland Literacy Council’s site for more information.
 Click on “Tutors” to find the training workshop schedule and how to register for the workshop.

 - Portland Community College

 - Portland Literacy Council